Editing item geometry

 When you're finished, select Done to save your changes.
 To leave without saving, select in the top-right corner.

-Edit the points of a line or polygon
+Edit a line or polygon

 Remove points